Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Paul McCartney visits Paris to buy Magritte paintings

-Soon after, Paul accompanied Fraser to Paris to meet Alexander Iolas, a Greek-American art dealer who sold paintings by the Belgian artist René Magritte.
-Paul purchased two Magritte paintings to furnish his new home on Cavendish Avenue, where he moved in June 1966.
+Soon after, Paul went with Fraser to Paris to meet Alexander Iolas, a Greek-American art dealer who sold paintings by Belgian artist René Magritte.
+Paul bought two Magritte paintings, named “Gloria” and “The Countess of Monte Cristo“, to decorate his new home on Cavendish Avenue, where he moved in June 1966.

 Robert Fraser was this gallery owner – the guy who got busted with The Stones.
 He’s a great guy, he died a few years ago, he was great.
 He was brilliant and I bought a couple of these Magritte paintings through Robert – dirt cheap.
 We didn’t think he was going to be famous one day.
 In fact I now think he’s the best surrealist.
 Certainly didn’t think he’d ever be that.
 He was just one that we all liked – the skies, the doves and the bowler hats.